 - Never think of touching the charcoal after grilling until it’s completely cooled off.

 - While using charcoal as natural toothpaste, make sure not to eat it.
 Also, never let the children use or put charcoal in their mouths.

-- Keep a bucket of water near you while handling charcoal in case of emergency.
+- Keep a bucket of water near you while handling charcoal in case of an emergency.

 - Keep the partially unburnt charcoal away from fire or sparkles of fire because they still have the energy to lighten up and cause accidents.

 - If you don’t want to reuse the charcoal after grilling, then make sure you dispose of them properly after cooling them down.

 Uses For Unused Charcoal If You Aren’t Going To A Barbecue With